 Products That Fight Redness

-Red Flower Lymphatic Phytopower Sea Cleanser and Masque ($42 in the shop) is a light, creamy facial wash that cleanses the skin without drying.
+Red Flower Lymphatic Phytopower Sea Cleanser and Masque ($42) is a light, creamy facial wash that cleanses the skin without drying.
 It does double duty as a face mask boosted with marine antioxidants and anti-aging ingredients.

 Blissoma Fresh Mild Rice Facial Cleanser ($31.99) is a non-soap, daily cream face wash that uses natural grain fiber and B vitamins to remove dirt and energize skin.
 It contains willowbark extract to gently exfoliate and emollient organic oils to moisturize.